-Tip: Want to get better at copywriting?
+If you wish to get better at copywriting?
 Dive deep into the digital marketing strategies of your favourite brands and analyse their copy.
 Also analyse how they could have done better!

-4. Design Fundamentals
+9. Design Fundamentals

 Even if you are not a designer, it always helps to know the basics of design.
 All the digital marketing skills you have will be rather futile if you have to constantly be dependent on a designer.

-Tip: If you are in a time crunch and want to design something fast, Canva is a good place to start.
+However, if you are in a time crunch and want to design something fast, Canva is a good place to start.

-7. Real-life Experiences
+10. Real-life Experiences

 If you’ve mastered all the digital marketing skills we just discussed, it might be time to put them into action and gain some real-life experiences.
 With a digital marketing course at IIDE, you will be able to do just that.

 You’ll learn by working on real-life brands, with experts who are in it and doing it, and through case studies that will help you apply all your knowledge.
 It is intensive, practical and could lead to an internship or job that is the perfect fit for you.